angelcaru/printimg/README.md

 Read `C_Logo.png`, draw a red 100-pixel square at coordinates (100, 100), and print it.

 `rim C_Logo.png | rect 100 100 100 100 #ff0000 | wim out.png` <br>
 Same as the above command, but writes the result to `out.png`.
 Note that no matter the file extension, it will be encoded in a PNG format.
 Also note that, although `pim` prints images in a reduced resolution, the manipulations are done at full scale, as can be observed by using a traditional image viewer.
+If you don't want to lose resolution and your terminal supports the Kitty Graphics Protocol, you can use `kpim` instead of `pim`

 ## Compiling
 ```console